Showndarya/Hacktoberfest/CONTRIBUTING.md

-# Contribution to Vocabulary Builder
+# Contributions to Vocabulary Builder

 ## File Name
 The name starts with a capital letter.